ContextBolt SEO Free for 7 days. Keyword data, Google SERPs and backlinks, inside Claude. SEO data inside Claude. Start free trial

 Klue and Crayon are the right buy when you have a sales org to arm and an analyst to run the program.
 They are the wrong buy when you are a founder or a small team, because you would be paying enterprise prices for an operating model you cannot staff, to get intelligence that still leaves the actual response on your desk.

-A founder-first alternative sits in that gap on purpose.
-It gives you the judgment of the expensive tools at a price you will not think twice about, it needs no analyst because the judging is built in, and it does the thing the dashboards never will.
-It drafts the counter-move and puts it one sentence from shipped.
-I will be straight about where my tool stops, since I built it.
+A founder-first setup sits in that gap on purpose.
+It gives you the judgment of the expensive tools without the price tag, because your agent does the judging once you give it context, and it does the thing the dashboards never will.
+It can draft the counter-move and put it one sentence from shipped.
+Worth being straight about the limits too.
 It reads public marketing pages only, never anything behind a login.
 Scrapers need upkeep.
 The AI calls the obvious play reliably, and the brilliant three-move counterattack is still you, working from a draft instead of a blank page.

 You do not need a battlecard factory.
 You need to stop being the last to know, and then move first.
-That is a $39 problem, not a $40,000 one.
+That takes an afternoon of setup and a cheap watcher subscription, not a $40,000 contract.